-The iron in non-animal foods is not well absorbed.
 Vegetarian diets lack factors from meat that improve iron absorption.
-Therefore, it is important for vegetarians to consume plant sources of foods that contain nonheme iron, such as iron-fortified cereals and bread, tofu, cooked dry beans and peas, and some dark green leafy vegetables.
+Therefore, vegetarians need to consume plant sources of foods that contain nonheme iron, such as iron-fortified cereals and bread, tofu, cooked dry beans and peas, and some dark green leafy vegetables.

-A vitamin C-rich food should be included at every meal to help increase iron absorption.
-Oranges, cantaloupe, strawberries, green pepper and broccoli are examples of vitamin C-rich foods.
+In order to increase iron absorption, a vitamin C-rich food should be included with every meal.
+Oranges, cantaloupe, strawberries, green pepper, and broccoli are examples of vitamin C-rich foods.

-Cooking food in iron pots or skillets allows some of the utensil’s iron to pass into the food, especially foods that are high in acid such as tomatoes, citrus foods and vinegar.
-Simmering foods, like soups and stews, for a while in iron pots or skillets also helps dissolve small amounts of iron from the pot into the cooking liquids.
+Cooking food in cast iron pots or skillets allows some of the iron to pass into the food, especially in foods that are high in acid, such as tomatoes, citrus foods, and vinegar.
+Simmering foods, like soups and stews, for a while in iron pots or skillets help dissolve small amounts of iron from the pot into the cooking liquids.